ZaidGhazal/AirBNB-Activity-Investigation-in-Seattle-and-Boston-/README.md

 - Prices on July, June, and Augest become higher than the rest of the year months in both cities.
 - Both cities have the traffic peak on summer due to tourism, medication, or business.

+*Note*: Pandas and Matplotlib are mainly used with NumPy and Seaborn in this step.

 ## Modeling:
 In this step we created a Machine Learning model to predict property price/night in Seattle & Boston.
 After many trials that took hours using different sklearn ML algorithms and scaling techniques, we achieved the best model with **r^2 = 0.55**

-- XGBoostRegressor was the best algorithm as we could apply the grid search and use GPU to make finding the best params is possible (actually with CPU it took ages)
+- XGBoostRegressor was the best algorithm as we could apply the grid search and use GPU to make finding the best params is possible (actually with CPU it took ages).
-- Not only XGBoostRegressor is used, but we tried many algorithms with the grid search
+- Not only XGBoostRegressor is used, but we tried many algorithms with the grid search.
-- We might get better results if we build 2 models for each city
+- We might get better results if we build 2 models for each city.

-*Note*: Pandas and Matplotlib are mainly used with NumPy and Seaborn in this step.